christianvuye/christianvuye/README.md

 ## 🌍 The Journey So Far

-**From Business Analyst to Entrepreneur to AI Experimenter**
+**From Functional analyst to Founder to AI Agent Fleet Commander 🫡**

-I'm a curious generalist software developer who believes the best solutions come from connecting different worlds.
-My journey has taken me from analyzing business processes at Honda 🏎️ to producing games 🎮, from (co-)founding mutltiple companies to diving deep into AI.
+I'm a curious generalist software developer who loves to dive into a variety of different fields and technologies.
+My journey has taken me from translating business processes to automated software solutions at Honda 🏎️ to producing games 🎮, from (co-)founding mutltiple companies to orchestrating a fleet of AI Agents that help me create amazing software.

 **Currently:** Figuring out my next steps in Barcelona (after living in 6 countries across 2 continents)
-**Mission:** Bridging the gap between human problems and technological solutions
+**Mission:** Lifelong learning, exploring and pushing the limits
 **Philosophy:** "The important thing is not to stop questioning.
 Curiosity has its own reason for existence." 🧠

 ---

-## 🚀 What I Do
+## 🚀 What I've done

-**🏢 Co-Founder**
+**🏢 (Co-)Founder**
 - **Billify.be** - Co-Founder & Product Engineer
 - **Assista AI** - Co-Founder & Product Engineer
 - **Cyber Cowboys** - IT Consulting
 - **VMC Fitness** - Science-backed fitness for expats

-**💻 Technical Explorer**
+**💻 Technical explorer**
 - Backend with Python & Django 🐍
-- AI experimenter
+- AI Agent Engineering Manager 👨🏻‍💼
 - Generalist who loves learning new technologies
-- Problem solver who builds for real challenges
+- Problem solver and experimenter

 ---

-## 🔧 My Digital Toolbox
+## 🔧 My digital toolbox

 ### **Core Powers**
 <p>